Detailed and easy elaboration of Wall Wash Test (WWT) on Chemical tankers (with Videos)

 HYDROCARBON (HC) TEST

 Immediately after the Apha color test, we used to prepare for the Hydrocarbon test.
-This is actually a Miscibility test.
+This is a Miscibility test.
 HC is insoluble in water.
 So, we mix with wall wash sample with water to check if there is any HC, it will not dissolve and will remain on top of the mixture.
 Before DI spray/ FW rinsing, we usually do this test, so that we make sure HC.
-After the DI spray, if HC fails, DI/ FW were of no use/wasted.
+After the DI spray, if HC fails, DI/ FW will be of no use/wasted.

 Procedures: Pour 25cc wall wash sample and 25cc DI water (Lab grade) and shake it vigorously for 2 mins and then keep for some time (if possible about 20 minutes).
 Now turn off the light, and make the room dark.
 Use pen light from the bottom of the sample.